-Almost all of Mauritania today is desert – somewhere desolate, somewhere – with some plants, lakes and animals.
+Almost all of Mauritania today is desert – somewhere desolate, somewhere – with some plants, lakes, and animals.

 In earlier times the nature here was less harsh, great cultures developed.
-People from those times have left countless cliff paintings and etchings, megaliths and abandoned towns.
+People from those times have left countless cliff paintings and etchings, megaliths, and abandoned towns.

-There are many pieces of solid matter flying around in the space.
+There are many pieces of solid matter flying around in space.
 And VERY frequently they fall on the surface of Earth.
 There are estimates that every year on Earth fall 18,000 – 84,000 meteorites larger than 10 grams: e.g. one meteorite every 6 – 30 minutes.

 This category includes outstanding impact craters – detectable scars on the surface of Earth left by a body coming from outer space.
-Category includes also meteorites – natural objects from the outer space.
+The category includes also meteorites – natural objects from outer space.

 When Peter Hudson set off for Mauritania, he knew it only as a big blank space on a map of Africa.
-Travelling from the capital, Nouakchott, hardly more than a desert encampment, he found among the oases and ancient caravan towns a people in harmony with their harsh surroundings.
+Traveling from the capital, Nouakchott, hardly more than a desert encampment, he found among the oases and ancient caravan towns a people in harmony with their harsh surroundings.